New Zealand: Foreign relations

-New Zealand has a strong presence among the Pacific Island countries.
+New Zealand has a strong presence among the Pacific Island countries, and enjoys strong diplomatic relations with Samoa, Fiji, and Tonga, and among smaller nations.
 A large proportion of New Zealand's aid goes to these countries, and many Pacific people migrate to New Zealand for employment.
+The increase of this since the 1960s led to the formation of the Pasifika New Zealander pan-ethnic group, the fourth-largest ethnic grouping in the country.
 Permanent migration is regulated under the 1970 Samoan Quota Scheme and the 2002 Pacific Access Category, which allow up to 1,100 Samoan nationals and up to 750 other Pacific Islanders respectively to become permanent New Zealand residents each year.
 A seasonal workers scheme for temporary migration was introduced in 2007, and in 2009 about 8,000 Pacific Islanders were employed under it.
 New Zealand is involved in the Pacific Islands Forum, the Pacific Community, Asia-Pacific Economic Cooperation, and the Association of Southeast Asian Nations Regional Forum (including the East Asia Summit).
 New Zealand has been described as a middle power in the Asia-Pacific region, and an emerging power.
 The country is a member of the United Nations, the Commonwealth of Nations and the Organisation for Economic Co-operation and Development (OECD), and participates in the Five Power Defence Arrangements.

+Today, New Zealand enjoys particularly close relations with the United States and is one of its major non-NATO allies, as well as with Australia, with a "Trans-Tasman" identity between citizens of the latter being common.
+New Zealand is a member of the Five Eyes intelligence sharing agreement, known formally as the UKUSA Agreement.
+The five members of this agreement compromise the core Anglosphere: Australia, Canada, New Zealand, the United Kingdom, and the United States.
+Since 2012, New Zealand has had a partnership arrangement with NATO under the Partnership Interoperability Initiative.
+According to the 2024 Global Peace Index, New Zealand is the 4th most peaceful country in the world.

+Military

-New Zealand's military services—the Defence Force—comprise the New Zealand Army, the Royal New Zealand Air Force, and the Royal New Zealand Navy.
+New Zealand's military services—the New Zealand Defence Force—comprise the Royal New Zealand Navy, the New Zealand Army and the Royal New Zealand Air Force.
 New Zealand's national defence needs are modest since a direct attack is unlikely.
 However, its military has had a global presence.
 The country fought in both world wars, with notable campaigns in Gallipoli, Crete, El Alamein, and Cassino.
 The Gallipoli campaign played an important part in fostering New Zealand's national identity and strengthened the ANZAC tradition it shares with Australia.

 In addition to Vietnam and the two world wars, New Zealand fought in the Second Boer War, the Korean War, the Malayan Emergency, the Gulf War, and the Afghanistan War.
 It has contributed forces to several regional and global peacekeeping missions, such as those in Cyprus, Somalia, Bosnia and Herzegovina, the Sinai, Angola, Cambodia, the Iran–Iraq border, Bougainville, East Timor, and the Solomon Islands.

-New Zealand is a member of the Five Eyes intelligence sharing agreement, known formally as the UKUSA Agreement.
-The five members of this agreement are Australia, Canada, New Zealand, the United Kingdom, and the United States.